0x000NULL/StrideSync/docs/README.md

 ## Contributing

-We welcome contributions to StrideSync!
+We welcome contributions to Stride Keeper!
 Please see our [Contributing Guide](./CONTRIBUTING.md) for more information on how to get started.